Dinkelsbühl Walking Tour

 There are plenty of accommodation options in Dinkelsbühl.
 They tend to get full in summer, especially on weekends, so book in advance as soon as you know you’re going.

 • Hotel Piazza*: A traditional Bavarian hotel with a great location.
-There’s an excellent breakfast and lovely restaurant and free nearby public parking.
+There’s an excellent breakfast a lovely restaurant and free nearby public parking.

-• Romantica Hotel Blauer Hecht*: This well-located hotel offers large rooms and regional specialties in the restaurant.
+• Romantica Hotel Blauer Hecht*: This well-located hotel offers large rooms and regional specialities in the restaurant.
 There’s also free parking, an indoor pool and spa area.

 • Hotel Deutsches Haus*: A historic hotel in a lovely building right in the centre of Dinkelsbühl, with spacious rooms full of character and antique furniture.

-• Hotel Luise-Luisenhof*: A recently renovated hotel in a cozy old building with a great location, friendly staff and free private parking.
+• Hotel Luise-Luisenhof*: A recently renovated hotel in a cosy old building with a great location, friendly staff and free private parking.

 After Dinkelsbühl, head north on the Romantic Road to explore Rothenberg ob der Tauber, or turn southeast to the walled city of Nördlingen or the cute town of Donauwörth.
 Alternatively, head to the historic city of Nuremberg or for more walking tours and hikes in Germany, see our Germany hiking page.